 Dr Stephen Doyle

-Stephen Doyle is a molecular and computational biologist with a keen interest in understanding the evolutionary biology of parasitic worms that infect humans and animals.
+Steve is a molecular and computational biologist interested in the evolutionary history and genetic change of parasitic worms that infect humans and animals.

 My timeline